edubart/nelua-lang/docs/pages/libraries.md

 Receives a string and returns a copy of this string with all lowercase letters changed to uppercase.
 All other characters are left unchanged.
-The definition of what a lowercase letter is depends on the current locale.
+The definition of what a lowercase letter is depends on the current locale only if pragma `nobuiltincharclass` is set.

 ### string.lower